MrSkwiggs/DataDog/WatcherSDK/README.md

 ## Installation

-This package is available through as a Swift Package
+This package is available as a Swift Package

 To install it, simply drag & drop it into your project